Frequently asked questions

 • Custom events and traces added by you

-Some views will not show up in the video, that includes video player windows, camera previews, password fields and views specifically marked as protected.
+Some views won't show up in the video — video player windows, camera previews, password fields and views you've marked as protected.

-Bugsee is constantly monitoring and recording the state of the system.
-When the bug is detected or observed, it takes the user one shake of the device or one click of a button to trigger the process of packaging and filing all the relevant data into your favorite bug-tracker.
-The developer gets a nice dashboard with video of the application, all the build and system relevant information, console logs, network logs and all system events.
+Bugsee constantly monitors and records the state of your app.
+When a bug is detected (or observed by the user), one shake of the device or a single button tap packages all the relevant data and files it into your favorite bug tracker.
+The developer gets a dashboard with the video, build and system information, console logs, network logs and all system events.

 Absolutely.
-We already integrate with the most popular tools out there (Asana, Basecamp, BitBucket, BugZilla, Clubhouse, DaPulse, FreshDesk, GitHub, GitLab, HipChat, Jira, Nozbe, Odoo, Pivotal, Redmine, Slack, Target Process, Trello, Visual Studio Team Services, YouTrack, ZenDesk).
-If your tool is not listed, contact us at support@bugsee.com, we would love to add it for you.
+We integrate with the most popular tools out there — Asana, Basecamp, BitBucket, BugZilla, Clubhouse, FreshDesk, GitHub, GitLab, Jira, Monday, Pivotal, Redmine, Slack, Trello, YouTrack, Zendesk and more.
+If your tool isn't listed, ping us at support@bugsee.com and we'll add it.

 iOS SDK

-Very, you just need import Bugsee library to your project and add one line of code to your AppDelegate to launch Bugsee.
+Very.
+Add Bugsee to your project and call one line of code in your AppDelegate / App entry point.

-Here is an ever growing list of what we track, while keeping the promise of single-line-integration:
+Here's an ever-growing list of what we track, while keeping the promise of single-line integration:

 • Video of your app + user interactions (touches)*